You Can Always Count On Me

-That’s over 4,000 cigarettes, cigars, pipes, ashtrays, signs, logos, smoke rings, dialog mentioning a cigarette, etc. And that’s not even counting the fuckin lighters, mind you.
-With the lighters, we are probably looking at a figure closer to 5,000.
+That’s over 4,000 cigarettes, cigars, pipes, ashtrays, signs, logos, smoke rings, dialog mentioning a cigarette, etc. And that’s not even counting the fucking lighters, mind you.
+With the lighters, you are probably looking at a figure closer to 5,000.
 Either way, 4,000 of anything is a shitload of tobacco, in my humble opinion.
 Basically, that total number roughly translates to nearly 2.5 instances of tobacco visible onscreen for every single minute of film throughout the Coen brothers’ entire career of all 17 films.
 This immutable fact alone is extremely telling.

 Another amazing part was how many additional instances of tobacco there were to be found upon repeat viewings of each film, on a bigger television, for example.
 I mean, the first time I counted up tobacco inside the Coen brothers’ fifth film The Hudsucker Proxy (1994) I found only 452 tobacco incidents — and that was truly an exhausting accomplishment, let me tell you.
 But then I rescanned The Hudsucker Proxy (1994) and probed even more carefully on a much larger television screen and found a total of over 750 incidents of tobacco.